JoseRoca/AfxNova/docs/File Management /CIFileDialogEvents.md

 ' Called before OnFolderChange.
 This allows the implementer to stop navigation to a particular location.
 ' A pointer to an interface that represents the folder to which the dialog is about to navigate.
 ' =====================================================================================
-PRIVATE FUNCTION CIFileDialogEvents.OnFolderChanging (BYVAL pfd AS IFileDialog PTR, BYVAL psiFolder AS IShellItem PTR) AS HRESULT
+PRIVATE FUNCTION CIFileDialogEvents.OnFolderChanging (BYVAL pfd AS IFileDialog PTR, _ BYVAL psiFolder AS IShellItem PTR) AS HRESULT RETURN S_OK
-   OutputDebugStringW("CIFileDialogEvents.OnFolderChanging")
-   RETURN S_OK
 END FUNCTION
 ' =====================================================================================